shotikoKlibadze/Portfolio/README.md

 # My Projects

 ## Cali 2 --- Ongoing project
 Cali is an easy-to-use calendar application for managing daily appointments, reminders, and to-dos.
 Shows events and reminders that already exist in the user's iPhone's calendar separated into weeks, days, months, and years.
 Has the ability to create events, reminders, and to-dos.
 The application was originally written in Objective-C. I was selected and hired through Upwork to rebuild the application with a new design.
-I am working under the guidance of a senior iOS developer with 15 years of experience who originally coded the app in Objective-C and ownes it.
+I am working under the guidance of a senior iOS developer with 15 years of experience who originally coded the app in Objective-C and owns it.

 Project information:
 - Tech: UiKit (10%) - SwiftUI (90%)